Effects of Hurricane Hazel in Canada: Long Branch

 Seven people were killed.
-Due to many houses being trapped by trees and not swept into the lake, and the effective rescue measures, most flood victims were saved.
-The area is now Marie Curtis Park, named after the reeve at the time of the disaster.
+Many houses were trapped by trees and not swept into the lake.
+That and the effective rescue measures caused most flood victims to be saved.
+The area is now Marie Curtis Park, which is named after the reeve at the time of the disaster.

 Don River

-In the east side of Toronto, areas near Don River received some flooding, but it was not as severe due to the substantially smaller amount of rainfall.
-Since most of the rain still went into the river, the level of the water rose substantially, and there was some flooding, but compared to the Humber or Etobicoke Creek, there was relatively little property damage, and no loss of life was reported.
+In the east side of Toronto, areas near Don River received some flooding, although the situation was less severe because of the substantially smaller amount of rainfall.
+Since most of the rain still went into the river, the level of the water rose substantially, and there was some flooding.
+However, compared to the Humber or Etobicoke Creek, there was relatively little property damage, and no loss of life was reported.

-Areas outside of the Greater Toronto Area
+Areas outside Greater Toronto Area

-With Hazel striking Canada directly at Toronto (it was in fact directly over downtown Toronto at one point), the Greater Toronto Area suffered the heaviest damages and vast majority of the fatalities were concentrated there.
+With Hazel striking Canada directly at Toronto (it was in fact directly over Downtown Toronto at one point), the Greater Toronto Area suffered the heaviest damages, and nearly all the fatalities were concentrated there.
 However, other communities were also affected by Hazel.

 Directly north of Toronto, the town of Barrie was flooded, which damaged some roads and sewers.
 In Beeton, five people, in two cars, were killed when they were washed off a bridge.
-In Ottawa, a fence at Lansdowne Park was blown over; with the Rough Riders scheduled to play the Toronto Argonauts, officials were worried that many fans would get in for free as the hole in the fence could not be fixed in time.
-Across the river, a man from Hull, Quebec was electrocuted trying to move a tree that was felled by the storm, which downed a power line.
+In Ottawa, a fence at Lansdowne Park was blown over; with the Rough Riders scheduled to play the Toronto Argonauts, officials were worried that many fans would get in for free, as the hole in the fence could not be fixed in time.
+Across the Ottawa River, a man from Hull, Quebec, was electrocuted while he was trying to move a tree that was felled by the storm, which downed a power line.
 As Hazel passed over James Bay, the area near Moosonee reported heavy winds and snowfall.

 Aftermath

-As a result of the catastrophic damage and severe death tolls in the Caribbean, United States and Canada, the name Hazel was retired, and will never again be used for an Atlantic tropical cyclone.
-Since it was retired before the creation of formal lists, it was not replaced with any particular name.
+As a result of the catastrophic damage and severe death tolls in the Caribbean, United States and Canada, the name Hazel was retired and will never again be used for an Atlantic tropical cyclone.
+Since the name was retired before the creation of formal lists, it was not replaced with any particular name.

 Cleanup

-Eight hundred troops — fifteen militia groups and eight army reserve units — were summoned to Toronto to assist with the cleanup.
+Eight hundred troops (fifteen militia groups and eight army reserve units) were summoned to Toronto to assist with the cleanup.
 Local members of the navy assisted by providing boats and 100 men.
 The army donated 900 blankets, 350 mattresses, 175 double decker beds, and 150 stretchers in the relief effort.
-Tools such as bulldozers, crowbars and pike poles were used to search for bodies.
-The length of time for which the militia, composed of civilians could help was limited, as their employers could not afford keep paying them during their absence.
-Most stayed for two weeks, while others continued to volunteer during their time off.
+Tools such as bulldozers, crowbars, and pike poles were used to search for bodies.
+The length of time for which the militia, which as composed of civilians, could help was limited, as their employers could not afford to keep paying them during their absence.
+Most stayed for two weeks, and others continued to volunteer during their time off.